florian/taar-prototyping/Ensemble-Model.md

 ### Locale Recommender

-Depends on number of installs in that locale
+The confidence scores for the locale recommender are based on the number of addon installations in the respective locale.
+The more often an addon was installed in the locale, the higher its confidence score.
+We normalize the results for each locale separately, i.e. the most popular addon in each locale will have a confidence score of 1.

 ```python